Quick answer

 Is the air quality in Ho Chi Minh City safe right now?

-Ho Chi Minh City currently has an AQI of 65, classified as Moderate.
-Air quality is moderate - acceptable for most, sensitive groups should monitor.
+Ho Chi Minh City currently has an AQI of 141, classified as Unhealthy for Sensitive Groups.
+Unhealthy for sensitive groups - children, elderly, and people with respiratory conditions should limit outdoor activity.

 What is the PM2.5 level in Ho Chi Minh City?